Kimiblock/moeOS.config/readme.md

 # moeOS.Config

-A simple way to provide a _preset_ for Arch Linux.
-Offers better switchable graphics and printing experience with a focus on security.
-This is a personal project by Kimiblock, with her own pick of options.
+moeOS is an elegant Operating System based on Arch Linux.
+It fits on tablets, laptops and desktops.

+Things just work, with a touch of security.
+No need to fiddle with printers and hybrid graphics.

 ---